rebcabin/tangledown/README.md

 </tangle>

-We'll implement those block tags, like `accumulate_contents` and `eatBlockTag`, later, after you've gotten the big picture.
+We'll implement the blocks, like `accumulate_contents` and `eatBlockTag`, later, after you've gotten the big picture.
 Notice the names can contain spaces, can be in kebab-case, Pascal-case, camel-case, snake-case, whatever you like.

 `block` tags don't need any contents, but you're welcome to put some in, say for in-code commentary.
 Tangledown will eat and ignore contents of a `block` tag.
 With Tangledown, in-code commentary is less important than it is in normal code, however, because your commentary for _humans_ is the text _surrounding_ the `block` tags, Markdown text like the text you're reading right here and now.